-To understand better the context and challenges related to inclusion and lack of critical thinking in each partner country of GameOn project we prepared country analyses "FINAL TITLE of the document".
+To understand better the context and challenges related to inclusion and lack of critical thinking in each partner country of GameOn project we prepared country analyses "Inclusion papers.
 Each partner also conducted small-scale research with the Training module groups that helped us to identify: 1) the main inclusion challenges and discrimination issues at the national/regional level; 2) the development and lack of the critical thinking in the country; 3) identify the practices used by educators, youth workers while working with their target groups to address those challenges.